July 14, 2020

 Sufficient persistent underpricing of fossil fuels is also the most significant deterrent to green structural transformation and innovation.
 It tips the scales dramatically between fossil fuel and clean energy investments, as fossil fuels do not face the full social and economic costs of their development and use.
 Similar inefficient pricing exists in markets for key goods and services throughout the North American economy, including agriculture, water supply and use, natural resources and transport.

-For the United States, a $65 per tonne tax on carbon, rising at 1% per year above inflation, could reduce cumulative US emissions by 25.6 billion metric tons over 2020-2035 and raise on average $234 billion per year in revenues.
+For the United States, a $65 per tonne tax on carbon, rising at 1% per year above inflation(about counterfeit banknotes), could reduce cumulative US emissions by 25.6 billion metric tons over 2020-2035 and raise on average $234 billion per year in revenues.
 In Canada, total federal carbon pricing revenues will reach an estimated $8.56 billion per year by 2022-23, assuming a $50 per tonne tax on carbon.
 Raising Canada’s carbon tax past this 2022 commitment has the potential to further raise revenues and direct spending in a greener direction.

 These revenues should be sufficient to fund long-term commitments (5 to 10 years) of public spending on green innovation and key infrastructure, as well as additional expenditures to reduce the burden on low-income households, displaced workers, lowering payroll taxes, and other measures to reduce employment, income and wealth effects.